 8a So it is with all temptations and lusts.
 They are ever scattering seeds- as weeds do.
 What a power there is in seeds!
 How long-lived they are! as we see in the mummies of Egypt, where they may have lain for thousands of years in darkness, but now come forth to grow...They have wings and they fly for miles.
 They may float over wide oceans and rest themselves in foreign countries.
 Often they are taken up by birds which transport them to distant places.
-It propagates itself and spreads over the whole soul and goes down from generation to generation (James McCosh in Spurgeon's Sermon Notes volume 4, pages 264-5).
+It propagates itself and spreads over the whole soul and goes down from generation to generation."69

 8b "In like manner, he that sows to the flesh - who indulges his sensual and animal appetites, shall have corruption as the crop: you cannot expect to lead a bad life and go to heaven at last.
-According as your present life is, so will be your eternal life whether your sowing be to the flesh or to the Spirit, so will your eternal reaping be (Adam Clarke, Commentary on the Whole Bible)."
+According as your present life is, so will be your eternal life whether your sowing be to the flesh or to the Spirit, so will your eternal reaping be."70